laurencmendoza/felix-says/README.md

 ## Future Features

-1. Add audio for buttons
-2. Make a toggle button for the audio to turn it on or off
-3. Add "highest score" on the page to show a value equal to the longest sequence the player has correctly repeated
-4. Pause at milestone scores to let the player know their score and give them the option to continue or not
+1. Pause at multiple milestone scores to let the player know their score and give them the option to continue
+2. Add "highest score" feature that keeps track of the longest sequence the player has completed, even after starting over
+3. Have a scoreboard that renders when player hits game over and displays the top 3 highest scores stored so far

 <!-- A README.md file with these sections: